 Where is hospice care provided?

 Hospice care is provided in many different locations: private homes, assisted living facilities, nursing homes and hospitals.
-Hospice of St. Francis will also be able to provide hospice in a free-standing Care Center beginning in the fall of 2013.
+Hospice of St. Francis also provides hospice in a free-standing Care Center.

 Who pays for hospice care?

 Hospice care is primarily paid for by Medicare, Medicaid, private insurance, or the VA.
 However, Hospice of St. Francis accepts all eligible patients, regardless of their ability to pay.